Advanced PHP autograding

 PHPUnit is an industry-standard unit testing framework for PHP.
 It is particularly useful for grading assignments that require students to write functions and classes.
 Using PHPUnit unit tests offers several advantages over conventional IO tests, including the ability to use assertions, parametrize test cases, and provide better feedback for students.
 For further documentation about PHPUnit we recommend [this online resource](https://phpunit.de/documentation.html).

-Consider the example submission Fibonacci.php
+Consider the example submission `Fibonacci.php` file below:

 <?php